Mahatma Mandir

 Mahatma Mandir is a convention and exhibition centre located at sector 13 C in Gandhinagar, Gujarat, India.
-It is inspired from life and philosophy of Mahatma Gandhi.
-It is one of the biggest convention centre of India spread over an area of 34 acre.
+It is inspired by the life and philosophy of Mahatma Gandhi.
+It is one of the biggest convention centres in India, spread over an area of 34 acre.
 It was developed by the Government of Gujarat.
 Business summits like Vibrant Gujarat Global Investor Summit 2011, 2013, 2015, 2017 and 2019 were organised here.

 History

 The Government of Gujarat wanted to develop Mahatma Mandir as a place of unity and development.
 Sand was brought in urns by representatives of all 18,066 villages of Gujarat and emptied in the foundation of the Mahatma Mandir.
 A time capsule was buried under Mahatma Mandir containing history of state in 2010 at the groundbreaking ceremony.

 It was built by Larsen & Toubro (L&T) and Shapoorji Pallonji and Company Limited in two phases.
 The planning and design of the building is environment-friendly.

 Phase 1 of Mahatma Mandir was constructed in nine months starting from May 2010 to January 2011 at cost of ₹135 crore.
 It includes a convention centre, three large exhibition halls and some small halls having conferencing facility.

 Phase 2 includes the construction of salt mound memorial, a garden, a suspension bridge, windmills and development of parking space at cost of ₹80 crore.